-Possible Causes Remedies System not plugged in Plug in system, See Section 6.1.
+Symptom Possible Causes Remedies System will not power on System not plugged in Plug in system, See Section 6.1.
 Fuses not functioning Contact service provider, see Section 13.1.
-CPU battery is drained.
+System will not remain powered CPU battery is drained.
 Plug system into power source between uses.
 Supplied power is unstable.
 Try a different power outlet or socket.
 Contact service provider, see Section 13.1.
 Monitors turned off Locate and press power button on bottom of physician monitor.
-Locate and press power button on rear of technician monitor.
-Monitors not powered Secure power cable in monitor.
+Worldon's turned on Locate and press power button on rear of technician monitor.
+No image on console monitor Monitors not powered Secure power cable in monitor.
 Contact service provider, see Section 13.1.
 Video feed disconnected Secure connections of video cables to monitor.
 Internal video distribution subsystem not functioning Contact service provider, see Section 13.1.
-A component of the system has failed to respond during start up sequences.
+System software does not start, error message received A component of the system has failed to respond during start up sequences.
 Turn system off and then on.
 If problem persists then contact service provider, see Section 13.1.
 Operating system cannot open Turn system off and then on. a necessary configuration or data file.
 If problem persists then contact service provider, see Section 13.1.
-System not plugged in Fuses not functioning CPU battery is drained.
-Supplied power is unstable.
-Monitors turned off Monitors not powered Video feed disconnected Internal video distribution subsystem not functioning A component of the system has failed to respond during start up sequences.
-Operating system cannot open a necessary configuration or